-The best laptop of 2021 can come with a variety of brands, prices, and features.
-Here, we’ve got the rest of the best laptops, Windows 10 business notebooks, gaming rigs, Chromebooks, laptops for school, and 2-in-1 convertibles.
+The best laptop of 2023 can come with a variety of brands, prices, and features.
+Here, we’ve got the rest of the best laptops, Windows 10 business notebooks, gaming laptops, Chromebooks, laptops for school, and 2-in-1 convertibles.

-Our current pick for the best laptop of 2021 is the MacBook Air.
+Our current pick for the best laptop of 2023 is the MacBook Air.
 It’s a device that does just about everything right.
-While it’s certainly not a perfect device, there are no major flaws.
+While it’s certainly not perfect, there are no major flaws.
 It’s a great pick for productivity, browsing, and even light gaming.

-Our other picks for the best laptops, Chromebooks, and 2-in-1s of 2021 include the Asus ROG Zephyrus G14, the MacBook Pro 16, and the HP Elite Dragonfly.
+Our other picks for the best laptops, Chromebooks, and 2-in-1s include the Asus ROG Zephyrus G15, the MacBook Pro 16, and the HP Spectre x360 14.
 Check out the full list of best laptop picks below or our roundup of the best gaming laptops, if you’re looking for a powerful machine that doesn’t sacrifice portability.

 The best Windows laptop

 It’s hard to come up with a single complaint about the Spectre x360 14.
 It’s a drop-dead gorgeous machine with a sturdy build and a premium look and feel.

 But the Spectre x360 14 isn’t just pretty to look at: it’s also a pleasure to use as a daily work driver.
 Intel’s latest 11th Gen processors and Iris Xe integrated graphics deliver snappy performance with no slowdown or freezes that we observed.
 And we got an average of 10 hours of battery life out of the device — one of the best results we’ve ever seen.